LoginRadius/docs/content/concepts/sott/index.md

 #### Example Implementation

-Here is an example function in Node.js that will generate an SOTT for you:
+Here is an example function in Node.js that will generate a SOTT for you:

 ```js
 const crypto = require("crypto");